Resume Tips

 Career Changers

 When switching fields, timeline matters less than relevance.
 Include older experience if it shows transferable skills.
-Our Builder identifies and highlights transferable skills automatically.

-Returning to Workforce
+Returning to the Workforce

 What to Remove from Old Experience

-When trimming your resume, focus on removing these elements from older roles:
+When trimming your resume, focus on removing these elements from older roles.

 1. Outdated Technologies